Trayshar/Hephaestus-LineageOS/README.md

 # Custom Build script to compile LineageOS 20.0 with MicroG

 ## Usage
-Just execute `run-container.sh configuration.sh`.
-You can configure it by editing the `configuration.sh` file.
+Just execute `./run-container.sh configuration.sh`.
+You can configure it by editing the `configuration.sh` file or writing your own.

-If you want to update your device, connect your device with adb root and run `reset-updater.sh && push-update.sh /path/to/<your-file>.zip`.
+If you want to update your device, connect your device with adb root and run `./reset-updater.sh && ./push-update.sh /path/to/<your-file>.zip`.
 Then, you can open the LineageOS Updater and install the update.

 ## Features
 - Completely de-googled, [MircoG](https://microg.org) is used instead